vboussange/HighDimPDE_examples/README.md

 # HighDimPDE_examples

+🚨 This branch is the work in progress branch, containing all raw results 🚨

 This repository contains the code used in the examples of the paper

 > Boussange, V., Becker, S., Jentzen, A., Kuckuck, B., Pellissier, L., Deep learning approximations for non-local nonlinear PDEs with Neumann boundary conditions. [arXiv](https://arxiv.org/abs/2205.03672) (2022), 59 pages.